RM1213-ARM/LAB2-Trading-Lab/README.md

 ```
 ---

-## 🧠 What I Learned

-This project provided hands-on experience with real-world infrastructure and system design concepts, including:

-- Configuring SQL database, users and tables
-- Setting up reverse proxies with Nginx
-- Configuring REST API
-- Managing Linux services with systemd
-- Debugging cross-network communication issues
-- Integrating frontend, backend, and database systems

-It also strengthened my ability to troubleshoot complex distributed systems in a structured and systematic way.

----

-## 🔮 Future Improvements

-- Add authentication (JWT or API keys)
-- Implement firewall rules using `iptables` or `nftables`
-- Add centralized logging and monitoring (ELK stack)
-- Containerize services using Docker
-- Introduce load balancing for scalability
-- Improve frontend UI/UX design
-- Add HTTPS/TLS encryption between services

----

 ## 📄 Summary

-The Trading System Lab demonstrates how a simple web application such as [LAB1](https://github.com/RM1213-ARM/LAB-1-Linux-Networking/tree/main) can evolve into a structured multi-tier distributed system using real-world architecture principles.
+The Trading System Lab demonstrates how a simple web application can evolve into a structured multi-tier distributed system using real-world architecture principles.

 By separating services into isolated network layers and deploying them across multiple virtual machines, this project demonstrates key concepts such as scalability, security, maintainability, and infrastructure design.